Cherokee Preservation Foundation: Economic development and job creation

 Tourism is a principal driver of economic development on the Qualla Boundary, the homeland of the Eastern Band of Cherokee Indians, and significant funding from the Foundation has strengthened the Tribe's principal cultural attractions, including the Museum of the Cherokee Indian, Qualla Arts and Crafts Mutual, Inc., the Oconaluftee Indian Village, and the Unto These Hills an outdoor theater.

 Two grantees of the Foundation, the Cherokee Chamber of Commerce and the Sequoyah Fund, have been strong forces that are changing the course of local business development.
 The Sequoyah Fund, for example, has made low-cost loans available to merchants in the Cherokee business district for new roofs and building facades that complement the Tribe's new Riverbend development and enhance the visual appeal of Cherokee's downtown.
 Other Sequoyah Fund loans and support services are helping new and experienced entrepreneurs to start and expand businesses.

 Environmental preservation

-For many hundreds of years, it has been important to the Cherokee people that they be good stewards of the land.
-Through a community-wide planning effort begun by the Cherokee Preservation Foundation known as Generation Qualla, many new green initiatives are underway, including work to make tribal buildings more energy efficient, development of a green building standard, a significant increase in local recycling, streamlining of the site review process for all construction on the Qualla Boundary, and engagement of Cherokee communities in environmental improvement projects.
+For many hundreds of years, the Cherokee people have had a strong connection to the environment and a commitment to land stewardship.
+In 2008, an initiative known as The Generations Qualla action plan was introduced by the Cherokee Preservation Foundation in an effort to support the Eastern Band of Cherokee Indians' broader sustainability and energy conservation goals.
+To this day, many new green initiatives are underway including work to make tribal buildings more energy efficient, development of a green building standard, a significant increase in local recycling, streamlining of the site review process for all construction on the Qualla Boundary, and engagement of Cherokee communities in environmental improvement projects.